 Associate Professor of Biomedical Sciences, College of Health Sciences, Qatar University, P.O.Box: 2713 Doha – Qatar

-Dr. Ahmed M Malki is currently Associate professor and Director of Biomedical Program, Health Sciences Department, College of Arts and Sciences, Qatar University, Doha.
+Dr. Ahmed M Malki is currently Associate professor, Health Sciences Department, College of Arts and Sciences, Qatar University, Doha.
 He graduated from Edison Institute of Biotechnology at Ohio University (USA) in 2006 with PhD in Molecular Oncology then He joined Nutritional Science and Toxicology department at University of California Berkeley, USA in 2007.
 Then, he was appointed as director of Genetic Engineering laboratories at center of excellence at City of Research and Technology.
 He is an editorial board member in several prestigious journals in biochemistry and cancer research.
 He received best research record award from Ohio University in 2006, best research paper from global breast cancer conference in Seoul, South Korea in 2011 and best research award from Annual Research Day 2014 in Qatar.
 He also received Alexandria University award for scientific encouragement and achievement in 2011.
 He is currently a leader of group of no of grants in the field of molecular therapeutics.
 The central theme of Dr. Malki’s research is the understanding of the signaling pathways that regulate cell proliferation and cell death and designing novel anticancer drugs.
 Signaling transduction pathways and networks have recently proven to be attractive targets for cancer therapy.
 Dr. Malki’s laboratory is also interested in designing novel anticancer drugs that could be used alone or could be used as a therapeutic in conjunction with radiation for the treatment of cancer as radio sensitizers.
 More specifically, EGFR-Ras-PI3K-PTEN-Akt pathway which is the major radio protective pathway active in most solid tumors and this pathway then presents targets that could be manipulated in a clinical setting to modify the radiation response.
 Dr. Malki’s laboratory is interested in developing small molecules that specifically trigger cancer cells to undergo apoptosis and act as radiosenitizers.
 He is currently a leader of group of no of grants in the field of molecular therapeutics.